vrastello/influence_mobile_fe/README.md

    * This will run on localhost port 3000
    * I pointed front end at local host port 3002, so please use that for server set up

-## ---- Notes below are same as front end repo ------
+## ---- Notes below are same as back end repo ------

 ### Bonus Features (beyond MVP requirements):
 * Used React for front end